-not all stone-coated tiles are the same created equal
+all stone coated tiles are created equal

 RUST